 In this example, the first transaction occurs when the fourth person (bid) appears.
-When he/she offers a price of 13\$ that is lower than the maximum at that time (18\$), the third transaction offering 18\$ is executed.
-The fifth bid value is the greatest value of the pending offers, which is why no transaction is done at that moment.
-However, this last bid is executed during the next bid appearance time, when a smaller bid value of 12\$ is presented.
-Finally, the bid value of 15\$ is executed because it turns out to be the highest offer at the time the last bidder appears.
+When he/she offers a price of \$13 that is lower than the maximum at that time (\$18), the third bid value of \$18 is executed.
+The fifth bid value is the greatest value among the pending offers, which is why no transaction occurs at that moment.
+However, this last bid is executed during the following bid appearance time, when a smaller bid value of \$12 is presented.
+Finally, the bid value of \$15 is executed because it turns out to be the highest offer at the time the last bidder appears.
 As we saw in this example, only the three largest offers were executed.
-This sale process continues (up to infinity) because new buyers appear continuously, and the main goal is to understand how much money the company will earn and how many products will be sold during a given period of time.
+This sales process continues (up to infinity) because new buyers appear continuously, and the main goal is to understand how many products will be sold and how much money the company will earn when $N$ bidders make their offers.
 In particular, we are interested in understanding what the stationary regime of this process is.

-As in any auction, the interested buyer makes an offer based on his/her valuation of the product (based on the demand for that product).
-Each bidder makes his/her own valuation and ignores that of the other potential buyers.
-Each participant offers a price valuation, $X$, that is well described by a certain probability density function $f(x)$ with cumulative probability $F(x)$.
-In this sales model, the offered bids represent a sequence of independent random variables $X_1$, $X_2$, $X_3$, $\dots, X_n, \dots$ with probability law $F$.
-The key is to understand the consequences of the new selling rule described above over this bid sequence.